2021 Cherokee Nation tribal council elections: District 2 election fraud

-Election Results

-District 7

-Joshua Sam and David Coming deer advanced to the runoff election for district 7.

-Joshua Sam, of Stilwell, Oklahoma, won the Tribal Council race.

-Election Results

-District 10

-Shaunda Handle-Davis and Melvina Shotpouch advanced to the runoff election for district 10.

-Melvina Shotpouch, of Eucha, Oklahoma, won the Tribal Council race.

-Election Results

-At-Large District

-Johnny Jack Kidwell and Kyle Haskins advanced to the runoff election for the at-large district.

-Johnny Jack Kidwell, of Tulsa, Oklahoma, won the Tribal Council race.

-Election Results

-District 2 Election Fraud

-In May 2021, a campaign volunteer for Bobby Slover in district 2, Lisa Dawn Cookson, was arrested and charged with election fraud for filling out and signing absentee ballot request forms without the consent of voters.
+In May 2021, a campaign volunteer for Bobby Slover in District 2, Lisa Dawn Cookson, was arrested and charged with election fraud for filling out and signing absentee ballot request forms without the consent of voters.
 Over 90 ballots were effected.
 Cookson was charged with one count of election fraud and six counts of false personation.
 Each count of election fraud or false personation carries a penalty of up to three years per count or a maximum fine of $15,000.
 On July 15, Cookson pleaded not guilty to the charges.

 On July 21, 2021, the Cherokee Nation Attorney General's office charged losing candidate Bobby Slover with "unlawfully and knowingly" accepting a $1,000 donation from the corporation Action Floors LLC.
 Cherokee Nation election law states that donations may only be made by "individual natural persons".
 On August 2, 2021, the Cherokee Nation Election Commission fined Slover $3,000 and disqualified him from the race.

 Legal challenges

 On February 1, 2021, candidate Robin Mayes filed a legal challenge to disqualify Marilyn Vann from the election on the basis she did not meet the Cherokee "by blood" requirement to hold office in the Cherokee Constitution.
 Mayes argued that freedmen, the descendants of slaves owned by Cherokee citizens, were ineligible from holding office in the Cherokee Nation.
 On February 21, 2021, the Cherokee Nation Supreme Court ruled that the "by blood" language in Cherokee law is void and should be removed in line with Cherokee Nation v.
 Nash.
 Vann remained on the ballot.

 On June 14, 2021, candidate Robin Mayes filed a legal challenge to the June 5th election and requested a new election.
 Mayes argued that the Cherokee Nation Supreme Court's striking of "by blood" requirements for office should "void" the election.
 The complaint was dismissed by the Cherokee Nation Supreme Court and described as a "frivolous action".

 On August 3, 2021, the Cherokee Nation Supreme Court rejected petitions for recounts of the run-off elections in districts 2 and 7.

-On August 8, 2021, the Cherokee Nation Supreme Court rejected a complaint alleging voter fraud in district 7 as "frivolous and dismissed with prejudice for failure to state a claim upon which relief can be granted."
+On August 8, 2021, the Cherokee Nation Supreme Court rejected a complaint alleging voter fraud in District 7 as "frivolous and dismissed with prejudice for failure to state a claim upon which relief can be granted."